-Does the credit union's Underwriting Policy require ratio analysis to assess a residential mortgage applicant's risk of default, such as: percentage of unsecured debt to income; and Loan to Income Ratio (LTI)?
+Does the credit union's Underwriting Policy require ratio analysis to assess a residential mortgage applicant's risk of default including the use of various debt service ratios?

 Credit Decision and Loan Agreement

 Does the credit union have a properly functioning residential mortgage approval process that includes the following?